ansible/community/group-network/network_dev_network_cli.rst

 To support a new platform, the terminal plugin should be created and, at a minimum, the instance variables ``terminal_stdout_re`` and ``terminal_stderr_re`` should be provided.
-This instance variables are used to introspect the response stream after a command is sent to determine the stream has been returned and/or if an error as been generated.
+These instance variables are used to introspect the response stream after a command is sent to determine if the stream has been returned and/or if an error as been generated.

 cliconf Plugin